bywatersolutions/koha-plugin-item-messages/README.md

 ## Setup
 * Download and install the plugin
+* Restart Plack, this is necessary to add the new REST API endpoints
 * Create new Authorised Value category ITEM_MESSAGE_TYPE

 The ITEM_MESSAGE_TYPE authorised value category will define the different types of messages items may have.